 Make the One Pot Chicken and Rice

-First, you’ll need to marinate the chicken in olive oil, lemon zest, lemon juice, dried oregano, Kosher salt, paprika, and black pepper.
-This can sit in a fridge for 30 minutes or overnight (up to 8 hours).
+Marinate the chicken in olive oil, lemon zest, juice, oregano, salt, paprika, and pepper for at least 30 minutes (or up to 8 hours).

-If you make this One Pot Chicken and Rice recipe, please let us know by leaving a review and rating below!
+This Greek-inspired one pot recipe is the perfect comfort food–so simply, but so delicious.
+If you make this One Pot Chicken and Rice recipe, please let us know by leaving a review and rating below.
+Enjoy!

 More delicious chicken recipes to try!